Medicare Supplement plans in Pennsylvania

 What are the pros and cons of Medigap plans?

 If you are shopping for a Medicare plan, you may be wondering if a Medicare Supplement plan is the right choice for you.
-Let’s take a look at the advantages and disadvantages of a Medigap plan.
+For an in-depth examination, check out Medicare Advantage vs Medicare Supplement plans.
+For now, let’s take a high-level look at the advantages and disadvantages of a Medigap plan.